nilearn/nilearn/CONTRIBUTING.rst

 How to help the project?
 ========================

 If you are interested in contributing to the Nilearn project, we thank you very much.
-Note that there are multiple ways to help us, and not all of them require to write code.
+Note that there are multiple ways to help us, and not all of them require writing code.

 Report bugs or discuss enhancement ideas
 ----------------------------------------

 First of all, if you feel like parts of the documentation are unclear, or if you wish that nilearn had a certain feature, which would facilitate your work, it is definitely worth opening a discussion around it.

-    * If you think you have discovered a bug, please create an `issue`_ including a `minimal runnable example <https://stackoverflow.com/help/minimal-reproducible-example>`_ to showcase it (using Nilearn data) as well as your OS and Nilearn version.
+    * If you think you have discovered a bug, please create an `new issue`_ including a `minimal runnable example <https://stackoverflow.com/help/minimal-reproducible-example>`_ to showcase it (using Nilearn data) as well as your OS and Nilearn version.

-    * If you have an idea for a new feature, check if it is in the :ref:`nilearn_scope` and feel free to open an `issue`_ to discuss it.
+    * If you have an idea for a new feature, check if it is in the :ref:`nilearn_scope` and feel free to open a `new issue`_ to discuss it.

     * If you think documentation can be improved, you can directly send proposed improvements through `pull requests`_.